42 at gymkhana

 Central London

-Private dining at Claridge’s Restaurant, Mayfair
+Claridge's Restaurant, Mayfair

-Private dining at The Ninth, Fitzrovia
+The Ninth, Fitzrovia

 the ninth private dining room

-Chef Jun Tanaka’s cosy neighbourhood French restaurant, The Ninth, pulls off the marvellous trick of simultaneously serving up exquisite Michelin-starred fare while creating a welcoming environment that feels anything staid or stuffy.
+Chef Jun Tanaka's cosy neighbourhood restaurant, The Ninth, pulls off the marvellous trick of simultaneously serving up exquisite Michelin-starred fare while creating a welcoming environment that feels anything but staid or stuffy.
 Its contemporary private dining space, separated from the main restaurant by a spectacular glass wine cellar, is equally inviting thanks to its cacophony of filament lights and enormous sash windows.
-A variety of room arrangements are available depending on your party size while a Mediterranean set menu, featuring some of Tanaka’s favourite seasonal signature dishes, is guaranteed to impress.
+A variety of room arrangements are available depending on your party size while a Mediterranean set menu, featuring some of Tanaka's favourite seasonal signature dishes, is guaranteed to impress.
 Hosting something really special?
 The entire restaurant is available for private hire on Sundays.

 The Greenhouses at One Marylebone, Marylebone

 One Marylebone, a former church turned events venue, has long been a favourite for everything from yoga classes to Christmas parties.
 It boasts an extensive list of spaces which, this year, have extended into the gorgeous landscaped gardens across a series of greenhouses decked out in verdant blooms.
-There are eight greenhouses on offer, catering for up to 24 guests on banquet-style seating, and available year-round.
+There are five greenhouses on offer, catering for up to 32 guests on banquet-style seating, and available year-round.
 The perfect spot for a memorable and intimate occasion.

-Private Dining at Story Cellar, Seven Dials
+Story Cellar, Seven Dials

 story cellar restaurant story